Information bounds production in replicator systems: Results

 for $y=\e_-\in\{\smalldim,\smallstr\}$ and normalization constant

-\subsection{Maximizing productivity}
+\subsubsection{Maximizing productivity}

 As shown in Eq.~\eqref{eq:second-main-result}, productivity is maximized when the strategy $q_{R\vert E_-}$ matches the distribution $\pi_{R\vert E_-}$, at which point $\langle \pr\rangle=\prm$.
 However, in practice, one cannot always make $q_{R\vert E_-}$ equal to $\pi_{R\vert E_-}$ simply by varying the accessible control parameters chosen for this numerical experiment, namely $\{\hp,\lambda\}$.
-Nonetheless, we can approximately solve for the {\em best achievable strategy} given our set of controls.
-To do so, we explore how productivity varies with formation bias $b$ and inactive timescale $\lambda$; we assume fixed values for $\{\mu, \phi, \taua, \taui, \eta_1,\eta_2\}$ (see Tables~\ref{table:glossary}-\ref{tab:reactions} for reference).
+Nonetheless, we can solve for the {\em best achievable strategy} given our set of controls.
+To do so, we explore how productivity varies with exchange bias $\hp$ and inactive dimensionless timescale $\lambda$.

 There are two different ways of varying $\lambda$.
-For instance, one could keep degradation rate $k_d$ fixed and change $\taui$, the duration of the inactive phase.
-However, this affects the value of the cycle period $T$ and thus the average productivity~\eqref{eq:avgenvPhotoCat}.
-In our example, we vary $\lambda$ by rescaling the overall formation and degradation rates $\{k_f,k_d\}$, while keeping $\taui$ fixed.
+For instance, one could keep \newstuff{$\kappa$} fixed and change $\taui$, the duration of the inactive phase.
+However, this affects the value of the cycle period $T$ and thus the average productivity in Eq.~\eqref{eq:avgenvPhotoCat}.
+In our example, we vary $\lambda$ by rescaling the overall \newstuff{exchange rate $\kappa$}, while keeping $\taui$ fixed.
 In practice, this could be accomplished by changing the temperature of the reactor, adding catalysts, etc.

-In \appref{app:opt}, we derive the best achievable strategy by expressing $q_{R\vert E}$ as a function of $\{\hp,\lambda\}$, and then finding the values that minimize $C_{\pi,q}(R\vert Y)$.
-0 It turns out that the best achievable strategy depends on whether the environments are correlated, uncorrelated, or anticorrelated.
-Results for temporally correlated, uncorrelated, and anticorrelated environments are shown in Fig.~\ref{fig:prod-info}a, Fig.~\ref{fig:prod-info}b and Fig.~\ref{fig:prod-info}c (respectively).
+In the Methods section, we derive the best achievable strategy by expressing $q_{R\vert E_-}$ as a function of $\{\hp,\lambda\}$, and then finding the values that minimize $C_{\pi,q}(R\vert Y)$.
+It turns out that the best achievable strategy depends on whether the environments are correlated, uncorrelated, or anticorrelated.